oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 If you are using the **Run on LiveLabs Sandbox** option, you need to complete tasks 4, 5, and 6 only.
 In a LiveLabs sandbox, Oracle provides you with a tenancy where Oracle Data Safe is enabled, a compartment, an Oracle Cloud account in the LiveLabs tenancy, and a pre-provisioned Autonomous Database.

-Estimated Lab Time: 35 minutes
+Estimated Lab Time: 35 minutes (25 minutes if you are running this workshop in an **Oracle LiveLabs sandbox** hosted environment)

 ### About Oracle Data Safe